Disposal of abandoned goods at a rental property

 Please note there is a 10MB size limit on our mailbox receiving emails.
 Any emails containing a large number of photographs may need to be divided into separate emails.
 If your email is likely to be more than 10MB in size, you can use the Department's file sharing utility.

-You may be asked to acquire a valuation by an authorised person, such as a second-hand dealer or a licensed used motor vehicle dealer, and quotes to remove the goods, store them and sell them at public auction.
+You may be asked for further information such as a valuation or quotes to remove the goods.
 It may not be necessary to provide this information so don't do this unless requested.

-Once you have all of the above details, and depending on the value of the goods, you will be advised on whether an Abandoned Goods Certificate will be issued, or if you need to store the goods.
+Once we have received all the relevant information, and depending on the value of the goods, you will be advised on whether an Abandoned Goods Certificate will be issued, or if you need to store the goods.

 Before you dispose of any goods